 General Guidance.

-Inspectors should implement te.g:
+Inspectors should implement the standalone inspection in Section 02.01 early in construction (e.g., prior to any ITAAC notifications being submitted):

-to
+to verify that the licensee has developed and implemented the required controls and procedures necessary to manage and track ITAAC completion,

-to
+to determine if the licensee’s ITAAC closure and records controls processes would support accurate and verifiable ITAAC notifications, and

-to
+to determine if the controls and procedures are sufficient to maintain the validity of the ITAAC acceptance criteria until the title 10 of the Code of Federal Regulations (10 CFR) 52.103(g) finding is made.

-Inspectors should conduct t Inspectors may also conduct each of them , enough Conduct a The resident inspectors may perform iperiodically,, or as a substitute if othershave
+Inspectors should conduct the inspections in Sections 02.02 and 02.03 together.
+Inspectors may also conduct each of them periodically to focus on one aspect (i.e., verification of the ITAAC notifications or implementation of ITAAC maintenance requirements).
+Staff should conduct the first inspection under these two sections as soon as enough ICNs have been submitted to establish a reasonable track record of compliance with 10 CFR 52.99(c)(1) and (c)(2).
+Conduct additional inspections approximately midway through construction and again toward the end of construction.
+The resident inspectors may perform inspection samples periodically, during other planned inspections, or as a substitute if other inspections have been delayed due to schedule changes.

 10 CFR 52.99(c)(1) requires that licensees shall notify the NRC that prescribed inspections, tests, and analyses have been performed and that the prescribed acceptance criteria are met.
 An ICN is submitted when an ITAAC has been completed by the licensee.
 The ICN must contain sufficient information to demonstrate that the prescribed inspections, tests, and analyses have been performed and that the prescribed acceptance criteria are met.
 The Nuclear Energy Institute (NEI) issued NEI 08-01, “Industry Guideline for the ITAAC Closure Process Under 10 CFR Part 52,” to provide guidance to the industry on processes and documentation acceptable to NRC to achieve ITAAC completion.
 The NRC staff endorsed the methodologies described in NEI 08-01 in Regulatory Guide (RG) 1.215, “Guidance for ITAAC Closure Under 10 CFR Part 52.”

-10 CFR 52.99(c)(2) requires that licensees notify the NRC of issues or events that materially affect a closed ITAAC.
+10 CFR 52.99(c)(2) requires that licensees notify the NRC of significant issues or events that materially affect a closed ITAAC.
 The ITAAC Post-Closure Notification reports this event, as well as its resolution.
 RG 1.215 includes reporting thresholds for which 10 CFR 52.99(c)(2) notifications are required.
-The thresholds eliminate the need for constantly notifying the NRC on less than significant events that are corrected on previously closed ITAAC and provides the licensee a means to perform preventive maintenance and corrective actions on structures, systems, or components (SSCs) material to an ITAAC without having to submit an ICN.
+The thresholds eliminate the need for constantly notifying the NRC on less than significant events that are corrected on previously closed ITAAC and provides the licensee a means to perform preventive maintenance and corrective actions on structures, systems, or components (SSCs) material to an ITAAC without having to submit an IPCN.

-10 CFR 52.99(c)(3) requires licensees to report the method to complete any ITAAC for which an ICN has not been submitted by 225 days before scheduled fuel load.
-These notifications primarily provide the public with information on planned ITAAC completion methodologies in advance of the deadlines for filing for an ITAAC hearing opportunity.
+10 CFR 52.99(c)(3) requires licensees to report the planned method to complete any ITAAC for which an ICN has not been submitted by 225 days before scheduled fuel load.
+These notifications are primarily to provide the public with information on planned ITAAC completion methodologies in advance of the deadlines for filing for an ITAAC hearing opportunity.

 The last notification required under 10 CFR 52.99(c) is (c)(4), the All ITAAC Complete Notification.
-This notification is submitted to the NRC upon a licensee’s completion of all ITAAC in a combined license and confirms that all acceptance criteria “met” in preparation for the 10 CFR 52.103(g) finding.
+This notification is submitted to the NRC upon a licensee’s completion of all ITAAC in a combined license and confirms that all acceptance criteria are “met” in preparation for the 10 CFR 52.103(g) finding.